 Before removing their caps and gowns, they looked once more upon parents, grandparents, brothers and sisters, trying to recognize themselves in them.
 But lost in themselves, declaring their victory and individuality, they were too excited to take stock of time.

-They’ve been told over and over again that their greatest possession is time — “once lost, you can’t take it back.”
+They’ve been told over and over again that their greatest possession is time — “once lost, you can’t take it back,” Dean Yannis Yortsos reminded them.
 But perhaps the greatest possession of the class of 2017 is optimism.

-“You’ve endured countless tests, impossible homework, mind-twisting assignments, all in vanishingly small time intervals,” said Yortsos.
+“You’ve endured countless tests, impossible homework, mind-twisting assignments, all in vanishingly small time intervals,” Yortsos said.

-“Today, thanks to engineering and technology, the world is being re-created and re-imagined like never before, with an astonishing speed, in front of our very eyes,” Yortsos told the class of 2017.
+“Today, thanks to engineering and technology, the world is being re-created and re-imagined like never before, with an astonishing speed, in front of our very eyes,” Yortsos told the students.
 “And it is engineers and visionaries like you that drive this re-imagination.”

 Yortsos went on to quote one of his favorites quantum physicists, David Deutsch, who famously said: “There will always be problems.
 But all problems are solvable through science and engineering.”
 It’s this mindset that the graduates share.